 - Sexual Harassment and Affirmative Action in the Workplace

-Eddie delivers a wide range of keynote addresses/workshops, including:
+Dr. Moore delivers an additional wide range of keynote addresses/workshops, including:

 - Black Males, Athletics, Academics and The New Achievement Gap